-Students use navigation tools as they move through the course using the toolbar at the top of the window.
-As you move through the session, select each resource to learn its function.
+Students use age-appropriate navigation tools and resources as they move through the course using the menu bar on the left and the toolbar at the top of the window.
+As you move through the session, select each resource to experience its function.